brianhigh/computing_bootcamp/R/databases.md

 ## )
 ```

-The schema shows the SQL command that could be used to recreate the database
+The result shows the SQL command that could be used to recreate the database
 table structure.
 However, running this command would only create an empty table.

 ## Table Contents